 - 2. The assessment of housing "need" is based on the projections which in themselves are simply a reflection of past planning policies.
 Because Cambridge's planning policies have sought to restrict housing growth, house prices have risen.
 Cambridge residents have been forced to move to villages and market towns in the Ouse Valley and Fens.
 The projections of so-called "need" are not a reflection of Cambridge's real needs, but simply a reflection of development restraint policies, which based on a view that constraints are more important than meeting housing needs.
 An approach which is clearly at odds with the NPPF. - 3.
 The projection methodology is also flawed.
-Paragraph 2.1.4 of the Population, Housing and Employment Forecasts Technical Report states

-"CCC's own population forecasts...are methodologically different from the official ONS projections.
+Paragraph 2.1.4 of the Population, Housing and Employment Forecasts Technical Report states - "CCC's own population forecasts...are methodologically different from the official ONS projections.
 The starting point for the latest CCC forecasts is the 2001 Census, which provides a 2001 dwelling stock figure, to which is added the number of dwellings completed each year to 2010, and the number of dwellings forecast for completion each year from 2011, from the district housing trajectories.
 From the number of dwellings forecast for each district, CCC's forecasting model forecasts the population of each district, a forecast which is consistent with the district's housing trajectory.
-Rather than forecasting housing need, this model predicts the likely population for a given dwelling stock..."

-- 4. The projections therefore are based on the under delivery of new homes against planning targets.
-The East of England Plan required the delivery of 1,175 homes a year.
-Actual completions from 2001 to 2011 were 7,663, against a requirement for 11,750 - a shortfall of 4,087.
+Rather than forecasting housing need, this model predicts the likely population for a given dwelling stock..." - 4.
+The projections therefore are based on the under delivery of new homes against planning targets.
+For example, the East of England Plan required the delivery of 950 homes a year in Cambridge City.
+Actual completions from 2001 to 2011 were 4,698, a shortfall of 4,802.
+The East of England Plan required the delivery of 1,175 homes a year in South Cambridgeshire by 2011.
+Actual completions from 2001 to 2011 were 7,663, against a requirement for 11,750 a shortfall of 4,087.
 Accordingly, the projections are based on having under delivered.
-Households who needs should have been met by 2011 are thus excluded form projections of future needs given those homes weren't delivered. - 5.
+Households who needs should have been met by 2011 are thus excluded form projections of future needs given those homes weren't delivered.
+This needs to be factored into growth to 2031. - 5.
 Paragraph: 035 Reference ID: 3-035-20140306 of the NPPG states that local planning authorities should aim to deal with any undersupply within the first 5 years of the plan period where possible.
 Given the strength of the Cambridge economy and that the councils' methodology does not account for this unmet need, we consider that this past under delivery should be added to the current plan requirements and delivered within the five years from adoption of the plan. - 6.
 The forecasts also take the councils' trajectory as a means for forecasting population growth.
 Such an approach means that the council's own assessment of delivery is taken as being the objectively assessed need.
 That is clearly not what the NPPF requires.